odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/docs/configuration/README.md

     - `accessServiceConfig.serverPlatformUrlRoot` - the base URL where the Asset Lineage is running (mandatory value - exception will be thrown during configuration if null)
     - `accessServiceConfig.user` - the user needed for authentication in Asset Lineage (mandatory value - exception will be thrown during configuration if null)
     - `accessServiceConfig.password` - the password needed for authentication in Asset Lineage (not user at the moment)
+    - `assetLineageTopicConnectionOverride` - specifies the Connection properties of the Asset Lineage topic.
+Optional, if present it will override the `configurationProperties` for the `KafkaOpenMetadataTopicConnector`
     - `backgroundJobs.jobName` - should be the name of the job class name
     - `backgroundJobs.jobInterval` - interval for Open Lineage Services background processing job.
 The default is 120 if not specified
     - `backgroundJobs.jobEnabled` - enables or disables the job.
 The default is true if not specified